cpp-conversion-tipos-cast

 Implicit Conversions

-Implicit conversions occur automatically when the compiler can convert one data type to another without loss of significant information.
+Implicit conversions occur automatically when the compiler can convert one data type to another without significant loss of information.

-For example, if you have a variable of type int and want to assign its value to a variable of type long, C++ will perform the implicit conversion without you having to specify it:
+For example, if you have a variable of type int and want to assign its value to a variable of type long, C++ will perform the implicit conversion without you needing to specify it:

 int integerNumber = 10;